-The Honourable William Davis, a director of the Corporation, was a director of Dylex Ltd. ("Dylex") from 1995 to May 16, 2001.
+The Honourable William G. Davis, a director of the Corporation, was a director of Dylex Ltd. ("Dylex") from 1995 to May 16, 2001.
 Prior to his appointment, Dylex filed for protection under the provision of the Companies' Creditors' Arrangement Act (Canada) (the "CCAA").
 Dylex emerged from CCAA protection in 1995.
-On May 16, 2001, following a change of control.
-Mr. Davis resigned as a director.
+On May 16, 2001, following a change of control, Mr. Davis resigned as a director.
 Following his resignation as a director, Dylex again filed for protection under the CCAA.
 The proposed reorganization of Dylex under the CCAA was not effected and Dylex became bankrupt in September 2001.
 Dylex shares ceased trading as a result.
-The current trustee in bankruptcy of Dylex has commenced proceedings against the former directors of Dylex, including Mr. Davis.
-The claim is being defended.
+The trustee in bankruptcy of Dylex commenced proceedings against the former directors, officers and legal counsel of Dylex, including Mr. Davis, in connection with the change of control transaction.
+The claim was defended and the matter was settled in January 2006 without admission of liability.